brenocavi/Project-One---Data-Science-Blog-Post-/README.md

 The main result is there is a lot of people working in the techology area even with a university degree in some other area.

+here you can see the text about the result: https://brenocavi.medium.com/would-the-technology-field-be-friendly-to-outsiders-6a751eabf46e

 5. Licensing, Authors and Acknowledgements.

 It was used the 2020 - Stack Overflow Annual Developer Survey.
 The link for download is https://insights.stackoverflow.com/survey